bsmith89/longev-mgen/doc/submission.md

-increased with ACA treatment at UM, while not being significantly affected at UT, and that B1-B was not found in metagenomes at UM, we hypothesized that differences in the genomic potential of B1-A and B1-B could explain the differential response to ACA between the two sites.
+increased with ACA treatment at UM, while not being significantly affected at UT, and that B1-B was not found in metagenomes at UM, we hypothesized that differences in the genomic potential of B1-A and B1-B could explain the differential response to ACA at between two sites.

 Genomic regions apparently specific to B1-A---defined as an at least 5-fold enrichment in B1-A specific libraries relative to